strongloop/strongloop.com2/_posts/2017-07-01-dockerize-lb-connectors.md

 ## What's next?

-Loopback can help you get an API up and running in 5 minutes!
+- Loopback can help you get an API up and running in 5 minutes!
 [Here’s how](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/).
+- Read about planned changes to LoopBack [Here](https://strongloop.com/strongblog/announcing-loopback-next/).